yogmel/advanced-javascript/README.md

 To create a new prototype with inheritance, choose one of the three methods before mentioned and create that link.

 #### ES6 Class and extends
 `class` is a feature implemented in ES6 (or ECMAScript 2015).
-It does not create another kind of pattern, rather it defines another way to do prototype pattern.
+It does not create another kind of pattern, rather it defines another way to do the prototype pattern.

 Getters and setters methods are available, which creates a 'fake' property.